 The doorbell rang when she was halfway back to the kitchen and she turned around with a sigh.
 What now?
 “Oh, I just happened to have a spare ticket to this show that you might like?”
 Or maybe, “I’ve got a voucher to this new restaurant, shall we try it?”
 You couldn’t fault his persistence.

-She jerked the door open, starting to say, “Frank, look,” and stopped short as the man in the path looked up at her.
+She opened the door, already starting to say, “Frank, look,” and stopped short as the man in the path looked up at her.
 He was tall and slim, his face grave.

 “Mrs Holt,” he said.